drcandacemakedamoore/cleanX/README.md

 We are adding new functions all the time.
 Many unit tests are availalable in the test folder.
 Test coverage is currently partial.
 The library includes many functions.
 Some newly added functions allow for rapid automated data augmentation (in ways that are realistic for X-rays).
 Some other functions are for cleaning datasets including ones that:

+        Get jpeg and csv filess out of dicom files

         Run on dataframes to make sure there is no image leakage

         Run on a dataframe to look for demographic or other biases in patients